allangrds/awesome-ai/README.md

 ### ChatGPT

 - [**Awesome ChatGPT Prompts**](https://github.com/f/awesome-chatgpt-prompts): In this repository, you will find a variety of prompts that can be used with ChatGPT.
 We encourage you to add your own prompts to the list, and to use ChatGPT to generate new prompts as well.

+## Models

+- [CivitAI](https://civitai.com/): Civitai is a platform that makes it easy for people to share and discover resources for creating AI art.
+Our users can upload and share custom models that they've trained using their own data, or browse and download models created by other users.
+These models can then be used with AI art software to generate unique works of art.

 ## Others